 Snow and Ice Management Qualifications

 DY Snow Services maintains our own fleet of specialized snow equipment that is best suited for snow and ice management of all levels.
-If you own a commercial property, you should be prepared for whatever New Jersey winters will throw at you.
+If you a commercial property, you should prepare for whatever New Jersey winters will throw at you.
 Contact us today to discuss maintaining your property before and after the next snow storm.

 ** Disclaimer: The term “snow and ice removal” refers to clearing snow and ice to industry standards.
 The term “Removal” is the commonly used phrase; however, the service is not a 100% removal.
-It is known in the industry as “snow and ice management.” **
+It’s known in the industry as “snow and ice management.” **